Mentored Research Experiences

 Ideally, students and trainees will contact us early in their programs, so that we can work together through the continuum of field experiences, theses and publications.

-Obtaining financial support for foreign experiences is an important part of this process, so it is wise to explore funding possibilties within Brown, including the UTRA program, the Foreign Studies Fellowship, Summer Assistantships for medical students and International Health Travel Scholarships, the Swearer Center and Watson Institute for International Studies .
+Obtaining financial support for foreign experiences is an important part of this process, so it is wise to explore funding possibilties within Brown, including the UTRA program, the Interdisciplinary Framework in Global Health Scholarship Program, the Minority Health and Health Disparities International Training Research Program (MHIRT), Summer Assistantships for Medical Students, the International Travel Fund for Graduate Students, as well as the Swearer Center and Watson Institute for International Studies.